svalio/atlassian-connect-express-encryption/README.md

 * An optimized dev loop by handling registration and deregistration on the target Atlassian application for you at startup and shutdown
 * A filesystem watcher that detects changes to `atlassian-connect.json`.
 When changes are detected, the add-on is re-registered with the host(s)
-* Automatic OAuth authentication of inbound requests as well as OAuth signing for outbound requests back to the host
+* Automatic JWT authentication of inbound requests as well as JWT signing for outbound requests back to the host
 * Automatic persistence of host details (i.e., client key, host public key, host base url, etc.)
 * Localtunnel'd server for testing with OnDemand instances